malioni/BugTracker/README.md

 #### /staff/BugTrackerStaff/AssignTicket (PUT)
 **Inputs:**
-1. "bugID": identifier of the ticket in which the bug is reported (integer)
+1. "BugID": identifier of the ticket in which the bug is reported (integer)
-2. "text": message (string)
-3. "nameOrID": name of the staff member assigned to the ticket, or the ID of the user if known (string)
+3. "Text": name of the staff member assigned to the ticket, or the ID of the user if known (string)

 **Outputs:**